rashmishreev/rashmishreev/README.md

 ### Hi there 👋

-I'm Rashmi, a passionate Data Analytics Major at San José State University.
-Enthusiastic about unraveling insights from data, I find joy in the intricacies of analytics.
-An avid learner fascinated by the intricacies of the natural world, from the depths of the ocean to the vastness of the skies and mountains.
-Oh, and I have a soft spot for dogs and cats!
-I love to learn and thrive on challenges.
-Welcome to my GitHub!
+I'm Rashmi, a Data Analytics Major at San José State University.
+I'm passionate about discovering insights into data and exploring Data Science, Analytics, Machine Learning, Large Language Models, and AI.

+Outside of my academic and professional commitments, I enjoy being in nature—whether by the ocean, under the sky, or in the mountains.
+I'm that rare individual who negotiates the delicate alliance between being a dog and a cat person – a furry diplomat if you will!
+I find joy in facing challenges and learning new things.

-📫 How to reach me: 📧 rashmishreeveeraiah@gmail.com 🔗 https://www.linkedin.com/in/rashmishreev/
+📫 How to reach me: My Email: rashmishreeveeraiah@gmail.com  My LinkedIn: https://www.linkedin.com/in/rashmishreev/